horse purslane

 Horse Purslane produces 52,000 seeds in its life.
 These have a hard coat, and persist for many years.

-Horse Purslane is toxic if ingested.
+Horse Purslane is toxic to livestock.

 Habitat: Horse Purslane grows in dry areas along roadsides, wastelands and in lawns.
 Seedlings prefer rich and moist soil but are sensitive to flooding.